AjjMC/ajjgui/README.md

 ## Locked GUI Widgets

 Each of the widgets discussed previously, excluding the *placeholder*, can be made to be partially unresponsive when clicked.
 This is done by setting the ``ajjgui.lock`` SNBT to a scoreboard tag associated with specific players.
-This blocks all functionality except for exiting GUIs or running commands.
+This blocks all functionality except for exiting GUIs or running GUI commands.

 ### Examples